CarlosClarke/Udacity-Data-Analyst-Nanodegree/README.md

 * **Cleaning Data**
 Utilize pandas in Python to rectify the identified quality and tidiness issues during the data assessment phase.

-**Data Visualization**
-Click [here](https://github.com/CarlosClarke/Udacity-Data-Analyst-Nanodegree/blob/main/Project%201%20-%20Movie%20Time%20Analysis.ipynb) for the Project.
-* **Data Visualization Fundamentals**
-This topic covers the skills to assess the quality of data visualizations and construct high-quality visuals.
-The foundational aspects of data dashboards are covered.
-* **Design Principles**
-Theres' a need to apply optimal design practices and select the most suitable chart for specific situations, ensuring effective visualization implementation.
-* **Creating Visualizations in Tableau**
-This topic goes through the process of constructing data visualizations in Tableau.
-The utilization of data hierarchies, filters, groups, sets, and calculated fields, along with the creation of map-based visualizations in Tableau, are also discuseed.
-* **Telling Stories with Tableau**
-Providing proficiencies in constructing interactive Tableau dashboards and mastering the art of narrating impactful stories through data visualization.

 **R Programming (From Programming for Data Science)**
 Click [here](https://github.com/CarlosClarke/Udacity-Data-Analyst-Nanodegree/blob/main/Project%201%20-%20Movie%20Time%20Analysis.ipynb) for the Project.
 * **Intro to R**